-E. Identity protection and non-retaliation
+E. Protection of identity and non-retaliation

 Suppliers shall operate an anonymous confidential reporting channel and whistleblower protection programs, unless prohibited by law.
 Suppliers should have a communicated process for their personnel to be able to raise any concerns without fear of retaliation.